Trauma

 What Is This Thing Called Trauma?

-Trauma is one of those words we hear a lot.
-But what does it actually mean?
-Simply put, trauma refers to any experience that overwhelms our ability to cope.
-It can be a single event or a series of events that leave us feeling unsafe, helpless, or powerless.
-These experiences can be emotional, physical, or psychological, and they can affect how we see ourselves, others, and the world around us.
+Trauma is a word we hear a lot, but what does it really mean?
+Simply put, trauma happens when an experience overwhelms our ability to cope.
+It can be a single event or a series of events that leave us feeling unsafe, helpless, or out of control.
+Trauma can be emotional, physical, or psychological—and it can affect how we see ourselves, others, and the world around us.

-In fact, trauma may be a big part of why many people seek treatment for a whole range of conditions.
+In fact, trauma may be a big part of why many people seek treatment for a wide range of challenges, from anxiety and depression to difficulties in relationships or self-esteem.

 • Major traumatic events (e.g. car accidents, witnessing or experiencing horrific events)